iamnevaan/RPG-SGAV/README.md

 # RPG-style Adventure games
-all code displayed on the website using html css
-, 3D game made with Javascript
+all code displayed on the website using html5, css3, and the 3D game is made with Javascript